-Miljkovic, Chair; Bozich, Burdick, Forrest, Graybill, Heiss, Ianni, Janmohammadi, Jonatan, Liang, Minakakis, Sandler, Schartmann, Stein, Truniger, Van Herk, Werntz
+Miljkovic, Chair; Bozich, Burdick, Forrest, Graybill, Ianni, Janmohammadi, Jonatan, Liang, Minakakis, Sandler, Schartmann, Truniger, Van Herck

-Our primary mission as a department is to help students create their unique musical voices music by exploring the close connections between musical understanding and musical practice.
+Our primary mission as a department is to help students create their unique musical voices by exploring the close connections between musical understanding and musical practice.
 We encourage a pursuit of excellence by developing essential skills and critical thinking in studies of diverse musical traditions that empower students not only to deeply understand and reimagine the music of the past, but also to enrich the music of the future.
 By engaging music theory in performance and composition, we aim to provide an immersive learning experience that gives students the freedom to participate in and lead multifaceted endeavors throughout their professional lives in music.